bxparks/rpn83p/DEVELOPER.md

   always shown, instead of being overwritten by the `inputBuf` in Edit mode.
   This helps debugging the complex interaction between the input buffer and the X register.

+Any other value is treated to be the same as 0 (drawModeNormal).

 ## PRIM Prime Factor